Ruslan-Pantaev/midi_music_generator/README.md

 The C++ MIDI music generator creates midi files from scratch.
 It can accept user defined note sequences & chords, random chords, or pseuodo-random chords within a specified key or mode.
 I will continue to update chords & scales and allow for custom tone-rows.
 Special thanks to Joel Yliluoma <bisqwit> for the midi handling classes (see midi_gen_bisqwit.h, ported from <http://bisqwit.iki.fi/jutut/kuvat/programming_examples/midimake.cc>).

+Feel free to download an example .mid file and upload here: <https://onlinesequencer.net/import> You can play around with changing the tempo, key and instrument types.

 ### Todos